opsschool/curriculum/databases_101.rst

 and that it exists in the correct format.
 In addition most databases are heavily optimized making data retrieval very fast.

+Because of these attributes, we use databases a lot.
+Most e-commerce sites use databases to keep inventory and sales records.
+Doctors offices use databases to store medical records, and the DMV uses databases to keep track of cars.
+Lawyers use databases to keep track of case law, and many websites use databases to store and organize content.
+Databases are everywhere, and you interact with them daily.

 What is SQL?
 ============